 At Absalon, food is just one of the many ways in which people are encouraged to interact.
-Aside from fællesspisning, you can get intimate with your fellow human beings over ping-pong, bingo, running, singing, board games, life drawing, morning dance, acroyoga, backgammon or just by lounging on one of the funky sofas, sending out ‘talk to me’ vibes.
+Aside from fællesspisning, you can get intimate with your fellow human beings over ping-pong, bingo, running, singing, board games, life drawing, morning dance, acro yoga, backgammon, or just by lounging on one of the funky sofas, sending out ‘talk to me’ vibes.

-Fællesspisning happens every evening at 6pm.
+Fællesspisning happens every evening at 6 pm.
 An hour before, a small crowd loiters outside the church, beginning to arrange itself into a queue.
 When dinner is frequently is sold out, it’s prudent to be early!
 When you get inside, you’re led to a seat by the host.
 There’s not a seating plan as such, but the host’s job is to place people optimally for conversation.
-If you arrive on your own, for example, you might get seated next to people he knows to be friendly, or with others who have also come alone.
+If you arrive on your own, for example, you might get seated next to people he knows to be friendly, or with others who also come alone.

 Sønder Boulevard 73

-It’s the cheapest in the city at just 20 kr. per person, and if you come early to help with the cooking or cleaning, you can eat for free.
+It’s the cheapest in the city at just 20 DKK per person, and if you come early to help with the cooking or cleaning, you can eat for free.
 Diners serve themselves buffet-style and after the meal, everyone is expected to wash their dishes.
 BYOB is encouraged.

 The name, "Send More Spices" is inspired by the women who migrated to Denmark in the 80s and 90s who would always ask their families to send more spices to Denmark.
-And it's in this spirit that the organisation was founded in 2013, for and by ethnic minority women—who are often overlooked in the Danish labour market.
+And it's in this spirit that the organization was founded in 2013, for and by ethnic minority women—who are often overlooked in the Danish labor market.
 They created a place where women can work and share their native cuisine with Copenhageners.